o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/procedural_prefab.md

 ## Using procedural	prefabs in the O3DE Editor

 For the most part, procedural prefabs are used in the same way that normal authored prefabs are used in the O3DE Editor.
-They can be instantiated into a level multiple times, the can be updated all at once if the source scene is modified, and can be placed inside authored prefabs inside the Entity Outliner.
+They can be instantiated into a level multiple times, can be updated all at once if the source scene is modified, and can be placed inside authored prefabs inside the Entity Outliner.

 ### Instantiate procedural prefab in the Editor